 Covid Australia vaccine rollout tracker: total number of people and per cent vaccinated, daily vaccine doses and rate of progress

 Australia’s coronavirus vaccine rollout began in late February.
-Here we bring together the latest figures to track the progress of the rollout and schedule.
+Here we bring together the latest figures to track the progress of the rollout and Covid vaccination schedule.

+The data shows the total doses given in Australia, people vaccinated in Australian states and the percentage of the population who have received one dose or are fully vaccinated, as well as graphs showing daily new Covid-19 cases in Australia, deaths per day and cumulative coronavirus cases by state and territory.

 default